plumed/masterclass-21-2/README.md

 ## Setting up PLUMED

-If you have not yet set up PLUMED, you can find information about installing it in the section \ref masterclass-21-1-install of \ref masterclass-21-1.
+If you have not yet set up PLUMED, you can find information about installing it [here](https://www.plumed.org/doc-v2.8/user-doc/html/masterclass-21-1.html).
 Please ensure that you have setup PLUMED on your machine before starting the exercises.

 ## Resources